rhboot/shim/SBAT.md

 minimum generation number would be incremented and that product's component re-released along with a UEFI variable update specifying that requirement.

-In the example above, 1 is grub.acme's product-specific minimum generation number.
+In the example above, 1 in `grub.acme,1` is grub.acme's product-specific minimum generation number.

 The global and product-specific generation number name spaces are not tied to each other.
 The global number is managed externally, and the vast majority of